tanjir-mahabub/locus-app/README.md

 ## Description

-Locus-App is an app which provide 3rd party postgre data through jwt authentication for 3 predefined users such as admin, normal, limited.
-Technologies have been used for this app such as express.js, typescript, swagger, typeorm, jwt, etc.
+Locus-App is an application that provides access to 3rd-party PostgreSQL data through JWT authentication for three predefined user roles: admin, normal, and limited.
+This application is built using technologies such as Express.js, TypeScript, Swagger, TypeORM, and JWT.

 ## Features